People living with or working with pets may be concerned about the impact of COVID-19. The information below was updated 4/6/2020.

 Can I get essential services for my pet?

 Yes – but service providers and services that are offered may be more limited in Ohio now that people are concerned about getting infected with the virus that causes COVID-19.
-Veterinary care and all healthcare services provided to animals, including pets, are considered essential services (page 3, item 7).
+Veterinary care and all healthcare services provided to animals, including pets, are considered essential services.
+However, not all services that are provided by veterinarians are considered essential.
 Contact your service provider if you believe you need critical services for your pet.
-[Updated 3/23/2020]

-For more complete information, here are the best resources we’ve found that give the facts about COVID-19 and the risks to you and your pets.
+For more complete information, listed below are the best resources we’ve found that give the facts about COVID-19 and the risks to you and your pets.

 Information about people and COVID-19